 Through data to goals: Setting up end-to-end analytics

-In this article, we’ll explain what cross-cutting analytics is and why it’s important for any company that promotes itself on the internet.
+In this article, we’ll explain what end-to-end analytics is and why it’s important for any company that promotes itself on the internet.
 Then we’ll show concrete examples of business problems that can be solved with the help of end-to-end analytics and describe the main steps of implementing it.

 - What is end-to-end analytics, why is it needed, and what does it tell us?